jaku2019/ETH32/README.md

 ## The code
 In the software example relays no. 101-116 have assigned inputs with relative numbers.

 Input no. 117 turns on all the relays.
-Single click = turn on all,
+Single click = turn on (all),
-Double click = turn off all.
+double click = turn off (all).

-Everything is preperad to work with moonostable buttons.
+Everything is preperad to work with monostable buttons.

 There is no thermometer, FRAM memory nor RTC support yet.
 ## Smart home control